Kankoda/LicenseKit/README.md

 ## Documentation

-The LicenseKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.
+The LicenseKit documentation contains extensive information, code examples etc.

-You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.
+You can [download][Documentation] the documentation and open it with Xcode.

+## Demo app

+This repository contains a demo package and a demo app that demonstrates how to use LicenseKit.

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have any questions or need help any way:

 * E-mail: [daniel.saidi@gmail.com][Email]
 * Twitter: [@danielsaidi][Twitter]